MicrosoftDocs/security/security-docs/operations/incident-response-playbook-password-spray.md

 - 50074 - MFA required
 - 50079 - user needs to register security info
 - 53003 - User blocked by Conditional Access
-- 53004 - Cannot configure MFA due to suspicious activity
+- 53004 - Can't configure MFA due to suspicious activity
 - 530032 - Blocked by Conditional Access on Security Policy
 - Sign-In status Success, Failure, Interrupt

-### Collate event IDs from Sentinel playbook
+### Collate event IDs from Microsoft Sentinel playbook

-You can get all the Event IDs from the Sentinel Playbook that is available on [GitHub](https://github.com/Azure/Azure-Sentinel/blob/49fee965c9def6890b7e5f2ad96cc1a89d73db26/Detections/SigninLogs/SigninPasswordSpray.yaml).
+You can get all the Event IDs from the Microsoft Sentinel Playbook that is available on [GitHub](https://github.com/Azure/Azure-Sentinel/blob/49fee965c9def6890b7e5f2ad96cc1a89d73db26/Detections/SigninLogs/SigninPasswordSpray.yaml).

 ### Isolate and confirm attack